 The Problem Behind My Ill Temper With Staff

-Later, I read in the word of God: “Once a man has status, he will often find it difficult to control his mood, and so he will enjoy seizing upon instances to express his dissatisfaction and vent his emotions; he will often flare up into rage for no apparent reason, so as to reveal his ability and let others know that his status and identity are different from those of ordinary people.
-Of course, corrupt people without any status will also frequently lose control.
-Their anger is frequently caused by damage to their individual benefits.
+Later, I read in the word of God: “Once a man has status, he will often find it difficult to control his mood, and so he will enjoy seizing upon opportunities to express his dissatisfaction and vent his emotions; he will often flare up in rage for no apparent reason, so as to reveal his ability and let others know that his status and identity are different from those of ordinary people.
+Of course, corrupt people without any status also often lose control.
+Their anger is frequently caused by damage to their private interests.
 In order to protect their own status and dignity, corrupt mankind will frequently vent their emotions and reveal their arrogant nature.
-Man will flare up in anger and vent his emotions in order to defend the existence of sin, and these actions are the ways with which man expresses his dissatisfaction.
-These actions brim with defilement; they brim with schemes and intrigues; they brim with man’s corruption and evil; more than that, they brim with man’s wild ambitions and desires.”
+Man will flare up in anger and vent his emotions in order to defend and uphold the existence of sin, and these actions are the ways in which man expresses his dissatisfaction; they brim with impurities, with schemes and intrigues, with man’s corruption and evil, and more than anything else, they brim with man’s wild ambitions and desires.”
 After reading God’s words I finally understood that losing my temper whenever I felt like it was from being under the control of a satanic arrogant disposition, and it was entirely to protect my own status and dignity.
 I realized that after becoming a manager, in an effort to prove myself capable and establish a good image within the company, in every facet of work I made strict demands of employees and if they couldn’t meet them, I’d address them from my position as leader and lose my temper and scold them at will.
 Wasn’t me getting angry just because if employees did substandard work, I couldn’t prove that I was a capable manager and I’d lose face in the company?
 Even though I got some good results from that management style at first, it was also very restrictive for my staff and my relationship with them became very cold.
 It was just a superior-subordinate relationship, and it got to the point that no one even wanted to work in my department.
 And then when I used the same methods to manage the supermarket it led to a large number of employee resignations.
 I saw that by relying on my own corrupt disposition to manage staff, all I did was harm and restrict my staff, and I also hurt the supermarket’s bottom line.
 I thought that as a Christian, my actions should glorify and bear witness to God, and I shouldn’t think only of my own position and interests.
 I particularly couldn’t rely on my own corrupt disposition to lose my temper and scold others.
 I then prayed to God and resolved to no longer satisfy my personal ambitions and desires, randomly berating staff because of my satanic disposition.

 From then on, when employees didn’t understand something, I’d practice patiently explaining it to them, and when there were issues with their work I’d provide them with guidance and help.
 Although at times I still did let someone know that they hadn’t done something well, I would no longer scold them about it, but would just explain it to them clearly so that they would understand the consequences of the error.
 Once they understood it, they were happy to make improvements.
 After putting that into practice for a period of time, my relationship with the staff was no longer so rigid and I felt much freer at heart.